 15 Constituent Body Finance

+15.1 The Constituent Body shall undertake responsible financial strategic planning, and have in place adequate financial controls to protect its financial integrity.

-15.1 The Constituent Body's income shall be obtained annually from the subscriptions of Members, from investments and securities, from gate monies and ticket receipts from matches arranged by the Constituent Body, from sponsorship and from any other available sources.
+15.2 The Constituent Body's income shall be obtained annually from the subscriptions of Members, from investments and securities, from gate monies and ticket receipts from matches arranged by the Constituent Body, from sponsorship and from any other available sources.

-15.2 The profits of the Constituent Body shall, be applied only in furthering the objects of the Constituent Body.
+15.3 The profits of the Constituent Body shall, be applied only in furthering the objects of the Constituent Body.